pluskal-lab/EnzymeExplorer/README.md

 python scripts/easy_eval.py
 ```

-If you want to leave the downloaded outputs and configs after the evaluation, run
+If you want to leave the paper-version outputs and configs after the evaluation, run

 ```bash
 python scripts/easy_eval.py --leave-downloaded-workflow-outputs --leave-downloaded-configs